 Though there are no federal guidelines on heat in the workplace, OSHA’s directive to provide a workplace “free from hazards” means employers can be held liable for dangerous levels of heat and lack of protective measures.
 If you believe you are suffering due to heat-related illness or its complications, don’t wait to see if you have a case for workers’ compensation.

-Thanks for joining the Law Offices of Nathaniel F. Hansford, LLC as we explored the dangers of heat in the workplace.
+Thanks for joining Hansford McDaniel LLC as we explored the dangers of heat in the workplace.
 If you missed any of the series, check it out now!

 - Part 1: Is My Employer Liable for Workplace Heat Stress?

 - Part 2: Heat-Related Accidents in the Workplace

 - Part 3: Long-Term Effects of Heat-Related Illness

 Reach out now if you have any questions about heat-related illness in the workplace.
 You can send a message online or call 770-922-3660 to speak with an experienced lawyer today.